adwski/vidi/docs/happy_path.md

 curl -v -XPOST http://localhost:8080/upload/4F0lCtrmSl27B2bRFQNvDg -H "Content-Type: video/mp4" --data-binary "@./testfiles/test_seq_h264_high.mp4"
 ```

 Successful upload response should be `204 No Content`.
 You can check video status by using video ID from video creation response.
-Status could be `uploaded` or `ready` if video is very short and was already process.
+Status could be `uploaded` or `ready` if video is very short and was already processed.

 ```shell
 curl_auth -v -XGET http://localhost:8080/api/video/user/PMO7_KJTRO2xntQyQdfRAw